Gold Necklace (album): Background

 Following his departure from American post-hardcore band A Lot Like Birds, Kurt Travis began collaborating with other musicians and forming other musical projects.
-This included the math rock trio Eternity Forever, which also consisted of Strawberry Girls drummer Ben Rosett and former Chon guitarist Brandon Ewing.
+This included the math rock trio Eternity Forever, which also consisted of Strawberry Girls drummer Ben Rosett and former Chon touring member Brandon Ewing.
 On April 20, 2017, the trio released their only extended play (EP), Fantasy, before disbanding a few months later.
 Travis went on to join the post-hardcore band Royal Coda with his former A Lot Like Birds bandmate and drummer Joseph Arrington and former Stolas and Sianvar guitarist Sergio Medina.
 With Royal Coda, they released their self-titled debut studio album Royal Coda in April 2018 and their second studio album, Compassion, in November 2019, each on Blue Swan Records.
 Arrington also wrote and recorded drums for Travis' 2019 solo studio album, There's a Place I Want to Take You.
 In 2021, Travis and Ewing began collaborating once more and named their project Gold Necklace and recruited Arrington as a session member to write and record drums for their debut studio album.